-Note 1: G.73x, G.74x, G.75x denote series of Recommendations of which numbers start with G.73, G.74 or G.75.

-Note 2: Y-series Recommendation numbers are assigned to NGN related Recommendations in addition to their original Recommendation numbers.

-Note 3: The update of the Transport MPLS related Recommendation only describes MPLS-TP.

-Note 4: ASON related Recommendations are shown in Table 7-4-2: Estimated mapping of protocol-specific documents in ITU-T ASON Recommendations.

-Further details

-Further details about NGN standardization can be obtained from SG13, SG11 and FG-NGN websites as below.

-ITU-T SG13: http://www.itu.int/ITU-T/studygroups/com13/index.asp

-ITU-T SG11: http://www.itu.int/ITU-T/studygroups/com11/index.asp

 OTNT correspondence and Liaison tracking

 OTNT related contacts

 The International Telecommunication Union - Telecommunications Sector (ITU-T) maintains a strong focus on global OTNT standardization.
 It is supported by other organizations that contribute to specific areas of the work at both the regional and global levels.
 Below is a list of the most notable organizations recognised by the ITU-T and their URL for further information.